Car Advertisement Examples: 5 High Performance Facebook Auto Ads

 You can test creating dynamic ads for either specific models of vehicles, whole ranges or even vehicle categories such as “Family” or “Saloon”.

 Dynamic Ads can be a time consuming ad format to deploy across your network of dealerships.
 Using a platform like Driftrock can help you deploy personalised campaigns across different dealerships in a few clicks saving your hours of manual work.

-The Automotive Video Ad Example - BMW xDrive
+Automotive Video Ad Example

 Facebook is now predominantly a video platform.
 Video ads on Facebook are a great way to tell more of your story, showcase a car or simply add some life to the content.

-Here’s an example of a weather-triggered video ad that we ran with BMW xDrive.
+Here’s a good example of a weather-triggered video ad that we ran with BMW xDrive.
 Not only is this a great way to build brand awareness, but Facebook also allows us to then target people who watch the ad with a second one.
 This is a great way to increase the quality of your leads.